 Types of Ads

-Now let’s briefly take a look at the main types of ads available to publishers looking to shift to an AdSense alternative.
+Now let’s briefly take a look at the main types of ads available to publishers looking to shift to a Google AdSense alternative.

-In-Text: These style of ads popup when you hover over selected text phrases with your mouse.
-A small box pops up and usually contains either image, text or video as well as the ad’s link.
+2. In-Text: These styles of ads popup when you hover over selected text phrases with your mouse.
+A small box pops up and usually contains either image, text, or video as well as the ad’s link.

-Display: Display ads contain images, headlines, body text and other elements used to get a viewer’s attention.
-Sizes range from eighth page to full page ads.
+3. Display: Display ads contain images, headlines, body text, and other elements used to get a viewer’s attention.
+Sizes range from the eighth page to full-page ads.

-Banner: These are your typical image ads you see on many sites.
+4. Banner: These are the typical image ads you see on many sites.
 They can be just the image or an image with a text line above or below it.
 Sizes range from button size to half page and come in all orientations.

 Here are the top alternative ad networks that you can use instead of Google AdSense.
 Take your time and check out each one of them.
 You should find several that will work well with your sites.